 We have FOUR of the wonderful activities for you to print out from the book for free, but don’t let it stop there.
 Play the Forest School way (US/UK) has lots of other wonderful activities and it only costs £9.95/$13.95.

-The Forest School movement encourages self-esteem, confidence and social skills through nature play and there have been a number of articles on the movement with Chris Evans also recently singing its praises on his Radio 2 show.
+The Forest School movement encourages self-esteem, confidence and social skills through nature play.
+There have been a number of articles on the movement with Chris Evans also recently singing its praises on his Radio 2 show.
 This beautifully illustrated book is perfect to take on a summer holiday to the countryside or to use as an activity book for kids and parents when looking for things to do during the summer.

 Play The Forest School Way (US/UK) will help kids connect with nature (and their parents!), learn new skills, be adventurous and have fun, with woodland games, crafts and more… The book is written for parents, teachers and guardians and the activities are suitable from pre-school to age 11.